mumanchu/AS3935LightningSensor/README.md

 ## Example Sketch

 TODO

-An example sketch that works with the Windows application is being tested on various devices...
+An example sketch that works with the Windows application is being tested on various devices.
+This is being updated to do long term logging to flash memory using devices with an uniterruptable power supply.
+The Windows app can upload and display the log.
 <br/> <br/>